Configuration

 GRANT ALL ON SCHEMA public TO dokimos;

-Schema Migrations
+Schema migrations

-- Creates tables if they don't exist
+- Creates tables if they do not exist.

-- Applies new migrations in order
+- Applies new migrations in order.

-- Never drops or modifies existing data destructively
+- Never drops or modifies existing data destructively.

 export DOKIMOS_API_KEY=your-secret-key-here

-Port and Host Binding
+Port and host binding

 export SERVER_PORT=3000

-By default, the server binds to all interfaces (0.0.0.0).
+The server binds to all interfaces (0.0.0.0) by default.

 ports: